 Since 2010/11, following the worldwide economic crisis and associated Government's austerity programme, policing saw an unprecedented financial impact on account of the Home Office being one of the Government Departments whose budgets were unprotected during this time.
 The result was the largest reduction in central government funding for policing in a generation.
 Against this backdrop however, Gwent Police has been proactive in responding to the Government's austerity programme, through the Staying Ahead Programme.
 This was initiated by the Force to address efficiency requirements, with its underlying ethos to deliver service improvement through transformational change, to meet current and future demand and deliver efficiency savings.
-To the end of 2020/21 therefore, Gwent Police has delivered cumulative recurring cashable efficiency savings of £52.075m.
-This has been achieved through the continuing success of the Staying Ahead Programme; which over recent years has become core Force business within its Strategy, Performance and Change Department.
+To the end of 2021/22 therefore, Gwent Police has delivered cumulative recurring cashable efficiency savings of £52.864m.
+This has been achieved through the ongoing success of the Continuous Improvement Programme (previously Staying ahead programme); which over recent years has become core Force business within its Continuous Improvement Department.
 In addition, Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services' (HMICFRS) Value For Money (VFM) Profiles are a key tool in indicating potential areas for saving schemes' opportunities.